The Largest Dredging Project in Gold Coast’s History Starts

 The 111-meter Balder R hopper dredger, owned by Danish company Rohde Nielsen, will spend 16 weeks working along Palm Beach and the coastal strip from Miami to Main Beach as part of the $13.9 million Gold Coast Beach Nourishment Project.

-Mayor Tom Tate said that the project would increase the volume of sand on our vulnerable beaches above and below the waterline, improving their resilience to coastal erosion.
+Mayor Tom Tate said that the project would increase the volume of sand on their vulnerable beaches above and below the waterline, improving their resilience to coastal erosion.

 “This project involves dredging three million cubic meters of clean sand from deep water offshore sand supply areas and relocating it around the wave-break zone by bottom dumping and ‘rainbowing’,” he said.